nightscout/nightscout.github.io/docs/uploader/uploaders.md

 ## Libre

 Non Bluetooth Libre sensors need an additional transmitter device to send readings to the uploader.
-In release order you'll find these: [LimiTTer](https://github.com/JoernL/LimiTTer), blueReader, blucon, miaomiao, Bubble and Droplet.
+In release order you'll find these: [LimiTTer](https://github.com/JoernL/LimiTTer), blueReader, blucon, miaomiao, Bubble, and Droplet.

 !!! warning "Libre sensors"
     The Libre environment is complex and evolves quickly.
 Make sure your sensor is compatible with the transmitter before buying hardware.
-Join the respective Facebook groups to decide which to use.
+Join the respective Facebook groups to decide which one to use.

 All proprietary apps should support upload to Nightscout (LinkBluCon, Tomato, Diabox, eDroplet, ...).